OmariKassim/Economic-Data-Analysis-with-R/README.md

 # Economic-Data-Analysis-with-R-Programming
+### Examining The Relationship Between Economic Vulnerability And Various Aspects of Living Standards

->A deep dive into World Bank Living Standards Measurement Survey Household dataset for Nigeria.
-Examining the effects of variables of living standards.
+>A deep dive into the World Bank Living Standards Measurement Survey Household dataset for Nigeria.
+The project Examines Nigerian Communities' likelihood of experiencing Economic Shocks based on measurements of living standards.

 - Exploratory data analysis on aspects of living standards.
 - Inferential statistics to examine and determine relationships between different aspects of living standards